 Feeding your Olive Tree

 To promote flowering and growing olives, as well as general tree growth, top dress with a general high nitrogen fertiliser (ideally slow-release) in early Spring.
 This should be applied around the base of the tree.
 Continue to feed every few weeks throughout the growing season with either Vitax Q4 or seaweed extract.
 You should stop feeding in late July as this will encourage new growth which is susceptible to Winter damage.
-As with most container grown plants, olive trees grown in pots will require more feed than those grown in open ground but beware of overfeeding which can cause excessive green growth.
+As with most container grown plants, olive trees in pots will require more feed than those grown in open ground, but beware of overfeeding which can cause excessive green growth.
+View our supplies to help feed your tree.

 Pollination and Flowering